Grammar’s Wood Open Week

 Focus on Conservation and Science Festival (FOCAS) at Wildheart Animal Sanctuary

+Join the Wildheart Animal Sanctuary team, and many incredible exhibitors at this year’s kick-off event, FOCAS Fest, now in its 4th year.
 An unforgettable journey into the world of science, conservation, and our planet.
-Now in its 4th year, FOCAS is set to be bigger and better, growing on from the huge successes of previous years!
 Explore how you can make a real difference and get hands-on with immersive science experiences that inspire change at FOCAS Fest 2026!

 View Event →